1 Million Followers Club

 - Using free tools like Gramblr to schedule posts can be helpful, but don’t underestimate the power of spontaneity.
 People need to know a real human is behind the feed.
 We’re not talking about drunk posting, but simply reacting to live events as they inspire you.
 Instagram stories allow you to easily capture and document these moments in short video clips.

 - Liking, commenting, and following on similar accounts is important, but with the use of automation, these interactions have lost their value.
 You can combat this problem with well thought-out, intentional comments.
-Notice the sincere comments on this post from one of the influencers we collaborated with on a Q&A:

 - Lastly, it can take some time to build an engaging tribe on Instagram.
 Be patient, but don’t wait any longer to get in the game.
 The investment is well worth the effort, seeing that this platform doesn’t seem to be going away anytime soon — 600 million users as of December 2016!